christophzengerle/AiGen_CAD/README.md

 ## 🚀 Introduction

-The main goal of the project was the development of a pipeline to reconstruct a CAD command sequence from an image input.
+The main goal of the project was the development of an end-to-end Generative AI (GenAI) pipeline to reconstruct a 3D CAD model from a single 2D image.

 ![Complete Pipeline](./.assets/pipeline.png)